Build-Squad/solana-ruby/README.md

 - **epoch**: Specify the epoch when querying for certain information like epoch details.

-        skipPreflight: If true, skip the preflight transaction verification.
+- **skipPreflight**: If true, skip the preflight transaction verification.
 Preflight ensures that a transaction is valid before sending it to the network, but skipping this can result in faster submission.

 - **maxRetries**: Specify how many times to retry sending a transaction before giving up.